 Note: Holding INIT_B or PROG Low to delay configuration has no effect on System Monitor.
 System Monitor is available as soon as the Clear Configuration Memory step is complete, which is normally indicated by INIT_B going High.
-See the "Configuration Sequence" section in UG191 for more information.
+See the "Configuration Sequence" section in the Virtex-6 FPGA Configuration Guide for more information.

-In this mode of operation, System Monitor operates in a sequence mode (see "Channel Sequencer," page 29), monitoring the on-chip sensors: temperature, V{CCINT} , and V{CCAUX} .
+In this mode of operation, System Monitor operates in a sequence mode (see Channel Sequencer, page 25), monitoring the on-chip sensors: temperature, $V{\rm CCINT}$, and $V{\rm CCAUX}$.
 When operating in safe mode, System Monitor is not affected by any change in the FPGA's configuration.
 System Monitor operates in safe mode prior to any configuration and during configuration (full and partial).
 It is possible to customize the System Monitor operates in safe mode during configuration using the JTAG TAP.
-However, System Monitor only operates in safe mode during configuration and the contents of the System Monitor registers are overwritten when a full chip configuration is carried out.
-To enable auxiliary analog input channels during preconfiguration, see "Auxiliary Analog Inputs," page 43.
+However, System Monitor only operates in safe mode during configuration and the contents of the System Monitor control registers are overwritten when a full chip configuration is carried out.
+To enable auxiliary analog input channels during preconfiguration, see DRP JTAG Interface, page 21.

-Because no system clock is available, System Monitor uses an internal clock oscillator.
-The full functionality of System Monitor is accessed pre-configuration through the JTAG Test Access Port (JTAG TAP) (see "DRP JTAG Interface," page 25).
+Because no system clock is available, System Monitor uses an internal clock oscillator pre-configuration.
+The full functionality of System Monitor is accessed pre-configuration through the JTAG Test Access Port (JTAG TAP) (see DRP JTAG Interface, page 21).